 - Or maybe you just need some good old rest and relaxation?

-Your happiness is important, and the sooner you launch, the sooner you dreams come true.
+Your happiness is important, and the sooner you launch, the sooner your dreams come true.

 Reason 2.
-Other people struggle because you haven’t launched.
+Other people struggle because you haven’t launched it.
 Shame on you!

 Every day that goes by that you haven’t launched, is another day someone else doesn’t get the chance to work with you.